onecommons/unfurl/docs/toscaref/spec-node-templates.rst

      - no
      - dict
      - The properties of the node template matching its node type properties schema.
-   * - instances
-     - no
-     - dict
-     - Instances configuration
    * - interfaces
      - no
      - interfaces